Your trusted partner in cosmetic care abroad

 • Incomplete capsule removal if the capsule is adherent to the chest wall or ribs

-• Temporary or permanent changes in nipple sensation
+• Temporary or permanent changes in nipple sensation3

 • Scarring along existing incision lines, sometimes wider than the original scar